Watsco

-Watsco, Inc. is the largest distributor of air conditioning, heating and refrigeration equipment, and related parts and supplies (HVAC/R) in the United States.
+Watsco, Inc. is a distributor of air conditioning, heating and refrigeration equipment, and related parts and supplies (HVAC/R) in the United States.
 Watsco was founded more than 60 years ago as a manufacturer of parts, components, and tools used in the HVAC/R industry.
-From 1973 to 1988 Watsco, under the leadership of its current CEO, Albert H. Nahmad, grew from US$5 million in revenues to US$25 million.
-In 1989, the company shifted its goals from manufacturing to distribution, by acquiring Gemaire Distributors Inc., a South Florida-based Rheem distributor.
-By 1997, Watsco added other OEMs to the mix, and moved into commercial refrigeration, as a result of the acquisition of Baker Distributing Company.
-Watsco divested its manufacturing business in 1998, selling it to International Comfort Products Corporation, now part of Carrier Corporation (Carrier).
-Revenues increased from US$64.1 million in 1989 to US$6.3 billion in 2021 via a strategy of acquiring companies with established market positions and subsequently building revenues and profit through a combination of adding locations, products, services, and other initiatives.
+In 1989, the company shifted from manufacturing to distribution, by acquiring Gemaire Distributors Inc., a South Florida-based Rheem distributor.